WHBQ-FM

-WHBQ-FM (107.5 MHz, "Q107.5") is a commercial radio station broadcasting a contemporary hit radio format.
-It is licensed to Germantown, Tennessee, and serves Greater Memphis.
-It is owned by Flinn Broadcasting with studios on Mount Moriah Road in Southeast Memphis.
-Despite sharing call letters, WHBQ-FM is not co-owned with WHBQ-TV.
+WHBQ-FM (107.5 FM, "Sports 56 & 107.5") is a commercial radio station licensed to Germantown, Tennessee, United States, and serving Greater Memphis.
+Owned by Flinn Broadcasting, it carries a sports radio format, with studios on Mount Moriah Road in Southeast Memphis.

-WHBQ-FM has an effective radiated power (ERP) of 3,900 watts.
-Its transmitter is on Lenow Road in Cordova, Tennessee.
-WHBQ-FM broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries a classic hip hop format known as "Bumpin' 96.3".
-It feeds 250-watt FM translator W242CF at 96.3 MHz in Memphis.
+WHBQ-FM's transmitter is sited on Lenow Road in Cordova, Tennessee.
+WHBQ-FM broadcasts in HD Radio: the HD-2 digital subchannel carries a classic hip hop format, relayed over low-power FM translator W242CF at 96.3 MHz in Memphis.

 History

 Early years (1993–2004)

 The station first signed on the air in June 1993.
 Its original call sign was WAQK.
 A year later, the call sign changed to WJOI.

 In 1997, Flinn Broadcasting acquired the station for $4.5 million.
 It took its first jab at the Top 40 format with another call sign change to WKSL, and the moniker "107.5 KISS FM".
 This station, like the "Q", had a format based on KIIS-FM in Los Angeles, one of the nation's leaders in contemporary hit radio.

 This format was ended in 2001, and in August of that year, the call sign was changed to WYYL, a.k.a.
-"Wild 107-5".
+"Wild 107.5".
 This station had a rhythmic contemporary hits format, similar to that of another former Memphis station, Power 99.
 This format only lasted for four months before being turned into WMPS, a.k.a.
 "107 Oink Five, The Pig".
 The station aired an adult album alternative format.
 The format would move to 96.1 FM in 2004.